Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 Use in-memory storage for RDD as well as disk storage

+SparkContext :
+- Main entry point
+- Define the main driver program
+- Tell spark how and where to access cluster
+- Connects to cluster manager
+- Coordinates spark processes
+- Used to creates RDDs and shares variables accross the cluster

 ##### Spark API librairies
 - Spark SQL : Structured data processing
 - Spark streaming : Process livre stream of data